nikheshd/Dragons-vs-Terminators/README.md

 (It will select a random Terminator from its place and eat it whole.
 After eating a Terminator, it must spend 3 turns digesting before eating again.
 If there is no terminator available to eat, it will do nothing)

 7. NinjaDragon: Food=5, Armor=1
-(It does not block the path of a Terminator that flies by but deals damage=1to all that fly past)
+(It does not block the path of a Terminator that flies by but deals damage=1 to all that fly past)

 Note: By default, all dragons block the path of a Terminator that flies by.